farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 ## Functional Approach
 Functional languages take strong inspiration from mathematical concepts.
 This means that
-- functions are *not* algorithms, they are tranformation from input to output
+- functions are *not* algorithms, they are transformation from input to output
 - a function always has an output value, even if that value is "nothing"
 - the transformation should be stateless.
 The same input always produces the same output
 - a function does not effect the state of it's caller / data is immutable